-Editor’s note: I read this touching story by Hilary Jacobson, author of Mother Food, on Facebook and asked her if I could share it on this blog.
-You may want to grab a handkerchief before you start reading.
+Editor’s note: I read this touching story by Hilary Jacobson, of Mother Food, about her beloved pet parrot on Facebook and asked her if we could share it.
+You may want to grab a handkerchief before you start reading about how she saved her beloved pet.

-My beloved parrot was dying, and then I did this
+My beloved pet parrot was dying, and then I did this

 By Hilary Jacobson, special to JenniferMargulis.net